jphaupt/phisquared/_introcompphys/index.md

     - really nice for experimentalists
 - symbolic computing (sympy)
 - link to more advanced course (focused on condensed matter and chemistry)
-- what next? (mention algorithms and data structures books, not directly useful for physicists but the ideas could be useful)
+- what next? (mention algorithms and data structures books, not directly useful for physicists but the ideas could be useful).
+I plan on doing an intro to algorithms course some time anyway, though it's not high on my list.